Business & Leadership Insights

 2. Employee Engagement

 Employee engagement has been a sensitive ongoing matter of concern for HR professionals for decades.
-In today’s modern workplace, engaging employees is critical for breaking down silos, retaining top talents, improving business productivity and delivering higher profits.
+In today’s modern workplace, engaging employees is critical for breaking down silos, retaining top talent, improving business productivity and delivering higher profits.

 Disengaged employees prove to be detrimental in the workplace.
 These individuals have low productivity and can be a poor cultural fit, especially when working with high performers.
 Leaders should recognise the signs of employee disengagement and ways to handle them as early as possible.